PeggyJV/documentation/protocol/fee-auctions.md

 ## Overview

-Periodically, cellars bridge accumulated performance and/or management fees of various denominations, such as USDC, wETH, wBTC, etc., to a `cellarfees` module account `somm1hqf42j6zxfnth4xpdse05wpnjjrgc864vwujxx` on the Sommelier chain.
+Periodically, cellars bridge accumulated performance and/or platform fees of various denominations, such as USDC, wETH, wBTC, etc., to a `cellarfees` module account `somm1hqf42j6zxfnth4xpdse05wpnjjrgc864vwujxx` on the Sommelier chain.
 In order to convert these fees to SOMM which can be distributed to SOMM stakers, the protocol hosts **dutch auctions** in which arbitrageurs have the opportunity to purchase bridged fees at a discount using SOMM.
 They may then bridge the fees back to their native chain and swap them for a profit.

 A **dutch auction** is one in which the ask price of the asset decreases over time, and bids are fulfilled on a first-come-first-serve basis.
 This differs from a regular auction where the auctioneer would fulfill orders based on the most favorable bid.
 Instead, bidders may execute the exchange whenever they see fit, meaning a bidder must choose between waiting for a better discount and buying before other bidders buy out the auction.